-Even in Italy, therefore, these rules passed under the pressure of international agreements.
+Even in Italy, these rules passed under the pressure of international agreements.

 So, they decided to talk about the “administrative liability” of entities to distinguish it from the criminal liability of natural persons.

-Despite the evident differences in the treatment imposed on the two criminally responsible offenders, the same penal and procedural rules of the codes already in force to fight crime are also applicable to the legal ones, called “Entities.”
+Evident differences in the treatment imposed on two criminally responsible offenders (the liable Entity and the physical executor).
+Penal and procedural rules of the Italian codes in force traditionally also apply to the legal “Entities.”

 Consequently, a company can answer for illegal conduct committed by its directors, officers, managers, or employees subject to the control of the former.

-Conversely, the right to defend themselves is guaranteed not only to individuals but also to legal entities in the person of their legal representatives.
+Conversely, the right to defend themselves is guaranteed to individuals and legal entities in the person of their legal representatives.

-Then in 2001, there was a real historical turning point in the world of entrepreneurship following the new criminal laws at issue.
+Then, in 2001, there was a real historical turning point in entrepreneurship following the new criminal laws.
 Entrepreneurs have slowly begun to grasp the implications of the new regulatory complex.

-Although more than ten years have passed, many companies are still defaulting concerning the obligations introduced with Legislative Decree No. 231 of 2001 and successive modifications in Italy.
+Although over ten years have passed, companies sometimes default on the obligations introduced with Legislative Decree No. 231 of 2001 and successive modifications.

-For many companies, the path toward legalization is very tiring, and many companies have decided to relocate their plants to countries with less restrictive laws.
+The path toward legalization is very tiring for many companies, and many have decided to relocate their plants to countries with less restrictive laws.

 The bewilderment caused by the new rules derives from the difficulty of the business world to grasp some aspects on which they pivot.